hanmpark/pool_rank/README.md

 ## Configuration

-Set the following environment variables in your .env file to prepare the script for execution:
+Set the following environment variables in your `settings` file to prepare the script for execution:
 ```shell
 # ESSENTIAL VARIABLES
 UID_42="YOUR_UID_42"